 In fact, luxury travel expert Lyndsey Green of Worldview Travel Beverly Hills tells me, “The Kardashians and Kanye only use one specific jet company.”

-That's a smart choice, because it limits the number of people who know about West or Kardashian's travel plans — such as, say, a jaunt from Los Angeles to San Francisco for a birthday-party-slash-engagement.
-(West, who presented at the Hollywood Film Awards earlier in the evening, then assembled his betrothed and the rest of her clan under the guise of flying them up to the Bay Area for a birthday blowout; Kim just happened to be turning 33 that day.)
+That’s a smart choice, because it limits the number of people who know about West’s or Kardashian’s travel plans--such as, say, a jaunt from Los Angeles to San Francisco for a birthday-party-slash-engagement.

 Private jets themselves also allow for more secrecy that commercial flights.
 They still require travelers to go through TSA security clearance, but those clearances are handled in advance.
 That means that a star can simply pull onto the tarmac just a few minutes before takeoff; allow some assistant to throw the Vuitton luggage into the hold; step on board; and take off.

 A good charter company also knows a few tricks for thwarting paparazzi who lurk at airports.
 Jet pilots may delay submitting passenger names to the TSA until the very last possible minute.
 Or they may change the registered flight plan in midair to keep the press from guessing--whatever it takes to keep Kanye’s intentions an intimate secret, right up until the moment it appears on a Jumbotron.
 (You can read more about how celebrities travel fabulously in my book, The A-List Playbook.)